I Promise I Will Never Stop Going In

-I Promise I Will Never Stop Going In is a mixtape by American hip hop recording artist Rich Homie Quan; released on November 26, 2013, by T.I.G.
+I Promise I Will Never Stop Going In is a mixtape by American rapper Rich Homie Quan; released on November 26, 2013, by T.I.G.
 Entertainment.

 Singles

 "Walk Thru" was released on February 4, 2014, as the first single.
 The song features guest vocals from fellow rapper Problem, who also produced this track, alongside Dupri.

 "Blah Blah Blah" was released on September 30, 2014, as the second single.
 It was produced by Izze The Producer.